Mixtures Closest to a Given Measure: A Semidefinite Programming Approach

-When the flatness condition is not satisfied and further increasing $d$ becomes computationally prohibitive, an approximate solution can be extracted via a more general Gelfand-Naimark-Segal (GNS) construction that applies to \emph{nearly flat} pseudo-moment matrices \citep{KlepGNS2018}.
-In some cases, the rank condition need only be checked on a principal submatrix of $\MM_d(\bphi^{*(d)})$ formed by moments involving only a subset of distribution parameters (e.g., means for Gaussian mixtures), reducing size and improving numerical stability.
+If flatness fails and increasing $d$ is prohibitive, one may still extract an approximate solution via a Gelfand--Naimark--Segal (GNS) construction for \emph{nearly flat} pseudo-moment matrices \citep{KlepGNS2018}.
+In some cases, it suffices to check rank on a principal submatrix of $\MM_d(\bphi^{*(d)})$ involving only selected parameters (e.g., Gaussian means), reducing size and improving numerical stability.